-If the aging of current billings for the Company's direct financing and sales-type leases included in accounts receivable, net were applied to the related balances of the unbilled future minimum lease payments receivable component of the Company's net investment in direct finance leases and sales-type leases as of December 31, 2011, the aging would be as follows:
+If the aging of current billings for the Company's direct financing and sales-type leases included in accounts receivable, net were applied to the related balances of the unbilled future minimum lease payments receivable component of the Company's net investment in direct finance leases and sales-type leases as of December 31, 2012, the aging would be as follows:

-1-30 days past due \$ 19,409
+1-30 days past due \$ 41,931

-31-60 days past due 180
+31-60 days past due 7,919

-61-90 days past due 11,434
+61-90 days past due 13,803

-Greater than 90 days past due 161
+Greater than 90 days past due 192

-Total past due 31,184
+Total past due 63,845

-Current 91,165
+Current 188,771

-Total future minumum lease payments \$122,349
+Total future minumum lease payments \$252,616

 The Company maintains allowances, if necessary, for doubtful accounts and estimated losses resulting from the inability of its lessees to make required payments under direct financing and sales-type leases based on, but not limited to, each lessee's payment history, management's current assessment of each lessee's financial condition and the adequacy of the fair value of containers that collateralize the leases compared to the book value of the related net investment in direct financing and sales-type leases.
 Management does not set an internal credit score or obtain an external credit score as part of estimating the allowance as of period end.
-Based on management's assessment, there was no allowance for doubtful accounts recorded related to the Company's net investment in direct financing and sales-type leases as of December 31, 2011.
+The changes in the carrying amount of the allowance for doubtful accounts related to billed amounts under direct financing and sales-type leases and included in accounts receivable, net, during the year ended December 31, 2012 are as follows: